-If you have set up a self managed account you will need to let Norfolk County Council’s direct payment team know the name of the bank, the account number and the sort code so they can send your money to the account.
+If you have set up a self managed account you will need to let our direct payment team know the name of the bank, the account number and the sort code so they can send your money to the account.

 The direct payments team will also send you out information on how to monitor the account and what information you will need to send them, things like receipts, timesheets and invoices.
-This information is normally needed every 4 weeks and sent with the receipts to the Direct Payment team at Norfolk County Council.
+This information is normally needed every four weeks and sent with the receipts to our Direct Payment team.
 This can be done using email or post.

 It is important to remember that whichever way you decide to receive your Direct Payments, you are still responsible for this money and how it is spent.

 - You make your own payments from your own bank account, for example, you sign your own cheques

 - The people you pay will see the name of your bank account on their bank statement or cheque

 - It is obvious you are in control of your money